 - 2- Improving

-No in-between, no “I’m more of a number 3…”, no “well a mix of 1 and 2 but definitely more 2”;pick one, stick with it, be awesome .
-Compromise is the ennemy of purpose.
-We don’t want to dabble in multiple aspects, we want to conquer one.
-We basically want to be Conan.
-Yeah, totally Conan!
+No in-between, no “I’m more of a number 3…”, no “well a mix of 1 and 2 but definitely more 2”; pick one, stick with it, be awesome .
+Compromising is the enemy of purpose.
+We don’t want to dabble in multiple aspects, we want to conquer one and master it.

 This is what 90% of gamers who enjoy painting want, but too few will admit.
 Having a fully painted playable army is what most gamers aim for but get lost on the way.
 But not you, not this time.